anothermeer/MinecraftServerInstaller/README.md

 Q - Does I need to install another software?

 A - yes, you will need java in order to run minecraft server.
+Java version is depend on what server version you installed.

 Q - Does I need to agree some end-user-license-agreement?